Piper Gilles and Paul Poirier skate in dance holdGreg Kolz/Skate Canada

 Biography

 In May 2013, Poirier suffered a right ankle fracture dislocation and underwent surgery to insert plates and screws.
 They were able to compete at the 2014 Canadian championships, but weren’t quite physically or technically ready to take their best shot at qualifying for Sochi 2014 and missed the Olympic team by one spot.
 That fueled their fire for the next quadrennial.
-After winning silver at the 2014 Four Continents Championships, they had one of their strongest seasons in 2014-15, winning a pair of silver medals on the Grand Prix series and qualifying for the Grand Prix Final.
+After winning silver at the 2014 Four Continents Championships, they had a strong season in 2014-15, winning their first ISU Grand Prix medals—a pair of silvers—and qualifying for the Grand Prix Final for the first time.
 They went on to post a then-career-best finish at the world championships, placing sixth.

-Gaining a reputation as innovative skaters who try to do the opposite of what people expect, Gilles and Poirier had their partial step sequence from the 2015-16 short dance adopted as a new pattern dance by the ISU and dubbed the Maple Leaf March.
+Gaining a reputation as innovative skaters, Gilles and Poirier had their partial step sequence from the 2015-16 short dance adopted as a new pattern dance by the ISU and dubbed the Maple Leaf March.
 They had been struggling with that program all season, tweaking it constantly and changing the music entirely three weeks before the worlds, where they ended up placing fifth in the short dance to put them into the final flight for the free dance.
-At the 2017 World Championships they recorded their second straight eighth-place finish.

-Gilles and Poirier qualified for their first Olympics together with their silver medal at the 2018 Canadian Championships.
-At PyeongChang 2018, they recorded yet another eighth-place finish.
-They followed up by matching their then-career-best world championship result a month later.
+Gilles and Poirier qualified for their first Olympic Games together with their silver medal at the 2018 Canadian Championships.
+They finished eighth at PyeongChang 2018 and followed up by matching their then-career-best world championship result a month later.

-During the 2018-19 season, Gilles and Poirier won two Grand Prix medals in the fall and finished seventh at the world championships.
-Their free dance that year to “Vincent” by Govardo was the first of their “programs for the people” – a theme they continued over the next three seasons – as they found the right balance between being innovative and creating a program accessible to a wide audience.
+During the 2018-19 season, Gilles and Poirier won two Grand Prix medalsand finished seventh at the world championships.
+Their free dance that year to “Vincent” by Govardo was the first of their “programs for the people”—a theme they continued over the next three seasons—as they found the right balance between being innovative and creating a program accessible to a wide audience.

 Gilles and Poirier gained more momentum in the 2019-20 season when they earned their first Grand Prix victory at Skate Canada International and captured silver at the Rostelecom Cup to qualify for their first Grand Prix Final in five years.
 They qualified for the Grand Prix final again in 2021-22 after winning another gold medal at Skate Canada International, but the event was cancelled due to another wave of the pandemic.